AKM7788/ApnaCollege-demo/README.md

 # ApnaCollege-demo
-#Author:- Ajeet Kumar giridih wale..
+#Author:- Ajeet Kumar giridih wale and address is shahstrinagar